-This post is part of a blog series connected to Preservation Long Island’s Jupiter Hammon Project, a multi-year initiative launched in 2020 to reevaluate how Preservation Long Island engages visitors at Joseph Lloyd Manor (completed 1767) relative to the site’s history of enslavement and the story of Jupiter Hammon, one of the earliest published African American writers.
+This post is part of a blog series connected to Preservation Long Island’s Jupiter Hammon Project, a multi-year initiative launched in 2020 to reevaluate how Preservation Long Island engages visitors at Joseph Lloyd Manor (completed 1767) with the site’s history of enslavement and the story of Jupiter Hammon, one of the earliest published African American writers.

 In 1786, Jupiter Hammon penned “An Address to the Negroes in the State of New-York” for the African Society, the first Black organization in New York City.
 Written at Joseph Lloyd Manor, where he lived in bondage to the Lloyd family, Hammon’s work grapples with the prospect of freedom for members of New York’s enslaved community.
 Hammon conveys joy and sadness, expressing hope for the young and empathy for his fellow elders, who, like himself, spent their entire lives in bondage: “Though for my own part I do not wish to be free, yet I should be glad if others, especially the young negroes were to be free, for many of us, who are grown up slaves…should hardly know how to take care of ourselves…”

-Jupiter Hammon was 88 years old when New York passed its first emancipation law in March of 1799.
+Jupiter Hammon was 88 years old when New York passed its first gradual emancipation law in March of 1799.
 Whereas the 1788 act eliminated the importation of enslaved individuals into New York, this new law prevented future children from being born into slavery for life.
 New York was the second-to-last state in the North to pass any type of emancipation law, reflecting how deeply invested New York was in the business of slavery.
 Called “An Act for the Gradual Abolition of Slavery,” it ruled that any child born to an enslaved mother after July 4, 1799 was considered free.
 To ensure that enslavers continued to reap the benefits of a child’s most productive years, boys born to enslaved mothers remained bound as servants to their mothers’ enslavers until they were 28 and girls until they were 25.

 Jupiter Hammon did not live to see the passage of New York’s second and final gradual emancipation law in 1817, which established a legal path to freedom for all enslaved New Yorkers.
 The law stipulated that any enslaved person born before July 4, 1799 would be freed on July 4, 1827, and that the children of enslaved mothers born between 1817 and July 4, 1827 would be servants until they were 21.
 These complicated provisions are a source of confusion about the abolition of slavery in New York.
 Although this new law legally ended slavery in New York on July 4, 1827, children born earlier that year could remain bound to their mother’s enslavers until as late as 1848.
 While most enslaved people were freed during the early nineteenth century, some were held in bondage much longer.
-According to census records, there were individuals still enslaved in New York in 1840.
+According to census records, there were individuals enslaved in New York until the 1840s.

 The practice of chattel slavery in New York has a long history, beginning in the 1620s and lasting into the 1840s.
 Abetted by dehumanizing racist ideologies that viewed enslaved people as property, slavery generated enormous wealth for New Yorkers who benefited from it.
 Rather than ending slavery outright, New York enacted a series of laws that created slow and often complicated paths towards freedom.
 The works of Jupiter Hammon, along with the experiences of his family members after manumission, offer insight into the paradoxical impacts of gradual emancipation in New York that were both compassionate and cruel.